alaffin12/stackedit/Caught by Stradh.md

 * Riots and revolutions are never fun things.
 People will die and the city will burn for more than a week afterwards.
 Play this up!

 *If the players side with the Baron, or if the start is the "Consort of Stradh" scenario and they do not choose a side:*
-* Lady Wachter and her family are all rounded up and executed very publicly (if they are not ex)
+* Lady Wachter and her family are all rounded up and executed very publicly (if they are not executed already).
+* Believing Lady Wachter to be the heart of a conspiracy against him (which she is) the Baron will being rounding up people and executing them at random